School for Studies in Art and Culture

 Seminar three hours a week.

-Topics in Contemporary Indigenous Art
+Special Topics in Islamic Architecture and Art

 Seminar three hours a week.